About the legislation

 On 23 May 2014, the Government invited submissions on the Terms of Reference for the review of the Ozone and Synthetic Greenhouse Gas Management Act 1989 and related legislation (the Ozone Acts).
 The public consultation period ended on 18 July 2014.

-Submissions on the Terms of Reference will help guide the review of the Act and inform the Interim Report of the review, expected to be released for public consultation in late 2014/early 2015.
+Submissions on the Terms of Reference will help guide the review of the Act and inform the Interim Report of the review, expected to be released for public consultation in the first quarter of 2015.

 Technical Working Group